 This couldn’t be further from the reality of the Columbia Road experience.

-Regardless of what time of the year you visit, you will see a vibrant array of colors and selections of flowers, plants and shrubs.
-Seasonality will inevitably play a factor in what is available.
+Regardless of what time of the year you visit, you will see a vibrant array of colors and selections of flowers, plants and shrubs at Columbia Road Flower Market.
+Seasonality will inevitably play a factor in what is available, but the assortment will be stunning nonetheless.
 We saw a lot of peonies, roses and hydrangeas, but also lilies, lilacs and succulents.

 The flowers themselves are an iconic part of the market.
 There were some hybrids and colors of floral species that I have never seen before.
 I had no idea there was such a thing as miniature pink pineapples, black roses or tri-tone hydrangeas!